Skip to main content

 How do German Christmas newbies feel?
 Expats talk about their experiences.

 Christmas in Germany is first and foremost a family celebration.
 For many people, however, visiting a Christmas market is an essential part of preparing for the festival itself.
-It is above all Germany’s numerous Christmas markets that are best known abroad, almost every town and city staging one during the Advent season.
+Almost every town and city puts on a market of its own during the Advent season.
 The Striezelmarkt in Dresden and Nuremberg’s Christkindlesmarkt are particularly popular.
-Expats take us along with them to a Christmas market and reveal what makes them special.
+Expats take us along with them to a Christmas market and reveal what makes it so special.

-Riya is from northern India and came to Germany to study biomedical technology in 2018, so she hasn’t experienced many Christmases here yet.
-In India she would celebrate with her family on 25 December, go to church and have cake.
-She was therefore surprised by Advent in Germany: “When I came to Germany I thought it was great that people spent an entire month celebrating Christmas.”
+Riya is from northern India and came to Germany to study biomedical technology in 2018.
+In India she would celebrate with her family on 25 December: they would go to church and have cake afterwards.
+So she was surprised by Advent in Germany.
+“When I came to Germany I thought it was great that people spent an entire month celebrating Christmas”.
 Riya likes the festive atmosphere and decorated streets.
 Her must-haves when visiting a Christmas market are Glühwein (mulled wine), Reibekuchen (potato fritters) and Lebkuchen (gingerbread).

 Monalisha already came to Germany from India a number of years back to work as a software developer.
 She is now a self-employed content creator and provides information to expats about Germany.
 She also likes the fact that Christmas can be enjoyed throughout December, saying that the streets smell of Christmas and there is glitter everywhere.
 Monalisha also enjoys visiting the “magical Christmas markets”.
 What is her favourite thing there?
 Glühwein, which is hot wine flavoured with sugar, orange and many other Christmas spices.